cristianoag/wozblaster/README.md

 # The Wozblaster (Reloaded)

 The WozBlaster OPL4 cartridge is a sound expansion device designed for the MSX computer platform.
-This cartridge provides users with a range of additional audio capabilities, including support for both FM synthesis and wavetable synthesis.
+This cartridge enables a range of additional audio capabilities for the MSX, including support for both FM synthesis and wavetable synthesis.

 At its core is the OPL4 (FM Operator Type-L4) sound chip, which was developed by Yamaha and used in a variety of electronic musical instruments and computer sound cards.

 With the WozBlaster OPL4 cartridge, MSX computer users can enjoy high-quality sound and create complex musical arrangements with ease.

 ![The Wozblaster Reloaded Cartridge](images/20230216_121408225_iOS%20(Medium).jpg)